Did Justice Court grant my restraining and protection order against the internet stalker? Yes, they did!

 Coincidence?
 I don’t think so.

-Edit: I got two envelopes returned from him to show me he’s not a-scared of the Big, Bad Wolf.
+Edit: I received two envelopes returned from the stalker to show me he’s not a-scared of the Big, Bad Wolf.
 He scrawled Hate-O-Gram messages all over them to show what a riot he is.

 Too bad people can’t arrested for not knowing how to spell.
 Which is it?
 Wich or witch?
 Both?
 Foundacion?
 What is that?

 Neener, Neener and Assoc.
 LLC